-The St. Charles Parish Sheriff's Office Canine Unit is supervised by Lt.
-Jason Guidry who oversees the day-to-day operations and training of canine handlers.
+The St. Charles Parish Sheriff's Office Canine Unit is supervised by Sgt.
+Beau Laurent who oversees the day-to-day operations and training of canine handlers.
 The Unit is a sub-section of the patrol division.
-The unit is comprised of four officers who handle 6 canines.

 The Canine Unit’s primary function is to assist members of the Sheriff’s Office in apprehending dangerous suspects and to create a safe environment for both the public as well as Deputies.
 A canine has up to 300 million scent receptors in the nose versus 5 million in humans.
 That, along with their acute hearing, makes the K-9 a vital asset to the Sheriff’s Office and the communities they serve.